vesavvo/Python_Ohjelmistoteema/English/Project/01_Preliminary_Project_Assignment.md

 Chapter 1 (Introduction) discusses what the purpose of the document is and who it is targeted to.
 Also the structure of the document can be presented in the Introduction.

-Chapter 2 (Vision) describes the general idea of the the flight simulator game.
+Chapter 2 (Vision) describes the general idea of the the flight game.
 What is the purpose of the game and how does it work?
 The vision can be presented also as a figure that is supported by a written description.
 Here you must explain the main idea of the game in your own words: how does the game proceed and what stages must the player go through?